Finch (American band): Early history (1999–2001)

 Finch originally formed under the name Numb with Nate Barcalow on vocals, Alex Linares on guitar, Derek Doherty on bass and Alex Pappas on drums.
+The members, who had met each other through mutual friends, had all been in a prior band, the HIVs, which had broken up after writing two songs.
 This original formation was described by Nate Barcalow as a “Deftones ripoff band".

-Guitarist Strohmeyer was invited to join the group after they witnessed him play with his band Evitca Fresh; shortly thereafter the band changed their name to from Numb to Finch.
+Guitarist Randy Strohmeyer was invited to join the group after they witnessed him play with his band Evitca Fresh; shortly thereafter the band changed their name to from Numb to Finch.
 Strohmeyer became friends with Drive-Thru Records owner, Richard Reines, following fan letters he had sent in a few years prior.
 Reines offered the group a chance to perform at a showcase show; the band performed at the "Drive Thru Records Night" on November 26th at Chain Reaction, Anaheim, California, reportedly for an audience of 700 people.
 A month after the show, the group released a demo compilation disc through their website.

 The band began working on their debut album in February 2001 and released their first EP Falling into Place on October 9th 2001.